the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-r.md

 To follow these instructions on your own machine, follow this link: **<http://bit.ly/zero-to-binder-r>**

-Binder can take a long time to load, but this doesn't necessarily mean that you Binder will fail to launch.
+Binder can take a long time to load, but this doesn't necessarily mean that your Binder will fail to launch.
 You can always refresh the window if you see the "... is taking longer to load, hang tight!" message.

 - [Running Code is more complicated than Displaying Code](#running-code-is-more-complicated-than-displaying-code)